vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_04_secure_secrets_asc.md

 ### Create a managed identity for your microservices

 The apps deployed as the Spring Petclinic microservices will connect to the newly created Key Vault using a managed identity.
 The process of creating a managed identity will automatically create an Azure Active Directory service principal for your application.
 Managed identities minimize the overhead associated with managing service principals, since their secrets used for authentication are automatically rotated.
-You can use the following guidance to determine how to assign a managed identity to a Spring Cloud service application.
+You can use the following guidance to determine how to assign a managed identity to a Spring Apps service application.

 [Assign a Managed Identity](https://docs.microsoft.com/en-us/azure/spring-cloud/how-to-enable-system-assigned-managed-identity?tabs=azure-cli&pivots=sc-standard-tier#add-a-system-assigned-identity)